 In a commercial design research context, I have drawn upon my expertise in ethnography, film making, conceptual design and visual communication to deliver understandings and strategic directions for technology innovation in Healthcare, Telecommunications and Government.

 My academic research has focussed on the development of digital photography and social media to support the expression of identity in different contexts and domains, by different communities and cultures.
 My approach is creative, practice-based and interdisciplinary, using design artefacts and processes to understand and communicate ideas and experiences.
 I recently co-chaired the Research Through Design (RTD) 2015 conference with friend and colleague John Vines.
 I also teach interaction design methods including film-making and video techniques for design research.

 I am currently pursuing a Leverhulme Fellowship (ECF-2012-642) exploring how design practitioner-researchers collaborate and communicate within interdisciplinary teams researching emerging technologies and their potential impact.
 An additional aim is to create a ‘rich picture’ of current interaction design research practice in the UK and beyond: www.designfordialogue.org.uk.

 A case study for the fellowship is an RCUK-funded project about the creation and management of digital identity across the human lifespan, which I am a Co-Investigator on: Charting the Digital Lifespan (CDL), EP/L00383X/1.

 Before taking up my fellowship, I worked on the Social Inclusion through the Digital Economy (SiDE) hub, exploring amongst other things the potential of photography at school to support children with additional needs in interpersonal communication, and how the design of photographic equipment could enhance this.

-I left Open Lab in 2016.
+I was a Senior Research Associate at Open Lab from 2011 to 2016.
 My personal website displays a full list of publications and a portfolio.